 If you have a free plan, then you are on-boarding your users to your application before they pay you.
 With the freemium models you don't have to create any billing profiles for your users until they are ready to pay you.
 Just give your users access to your SaaS, and redirect them to a page with Servicebot Subscription Management Portal (That you'll be embedding soon) and our embedded portal will create their billing profiles in Stripe for you after they select a new paid plan.

 If you are starting off your users with some free trial days, then you must also have their customer object and subscription created in Stripe at the time of signing up.
 You have two options.
-You can redirect them to Servicebot Subscription Management Portal instantly after signing up to create their billing profiles and then redirect to your main dashboard, or simply use Stripe's APIs.
+You can use the Servicebot Pricing Page & Signup Form with your user signup form, or simply use Stripe's APIs.
 You can make two API calls to Stripe to create the customer object and then subscribe the customer to a new subscription with a free trial.

 If you are asking your customers to pay you upfront prior to getting access to your product, then you have a few options.
-You can redirect the user to Servicebot Subscription management portal instantly after signing up to select a plan and pay, you can simply use Stripe's APIs, or you can use Stripe Hosted Payment Pages.
+You can use the Servicebot Pricing Page & Signup Form with your user signup form, you can simply use Stripe's APIs, or you can use Stripe Hosted Payment Pages.

 Most SaaS products have some kind of user management system.
 This is how you will register and authenticate users into your application.
 Servicebot works with any Auth system, custom or 3rd party.

 We use user's email to validate your user's identity prior to showing them the billing data.
 Servicebot Subscription Management Portal needs user emails to retrieve their subscription info from your Stripe account and show them their subscription overview.